Git - Adding and Using Multiple Origins

 Introduction

-In Git, remote endpoints are called “remotes”.
+In Git, remote repositories are called “remotes”.
 Each remote has a name, a URL, and a read-write flag.

 By default, the default upstream remote is called an “origin”.
 That is the place from which you have cloned the repository.
-We will consider that one the primary origin.
+We will consider that one to be the primary origin.

 git clone git@github.com:crystallabs/hugo-template-minima-crystallabs blog